What Exactly Is A Facet Joint?

 Poor posture has many bad side effects including chronic back pain, migraines, lower energy levels, heart problems, poor digestion, lack of oxygen flow, and even facet syndrome.
 Poor posture results in extra stress being placed on your joints, muscles, and vertebrae.
 This extra stress can be placed specifically on your facet joints, which can lead to irritation and inflammation.
 Your poor posture may result in the loss of cartilage in between your joints and bones.

 Luckily for you, fixing your posture can be very simple!
 Wearing a posture brace can be your first step to perfect posture.
 These braces help train your muscle memory in the right position, with your shoulders back.
 For those who work at a sedentary job, poor posture can be difficult to avoid especially after sitting in the same spot for a majority of your day.
-Read this to learn 6 simple steps to pain free posture while sitting at your desk.
+Learn 6 simple steps to pain-free posture while sitting at your desk.

 Wondering how good or bad your current posture is?
 Take our quiz now to find out!